Creating an index - Amazon Kendra

 5. Choose Next.

 6. On the Configure user access control page, choose Next.
 You can update your index to use tokens for access control after you create an index.
-For more information, see Controlling access to documents in an index.
+For more information, see Controlling access to documents.

 7. On the Provisioning details page, choose Create.